-Dr. Chiarello conducts research in the area of pediatric communitybased service delivery, determinants of outcomes, family-centered care, engagement of families and children in rehabilitation, and participation of children with physical disabilities in family, school, and recreational activities.
+Dr. Chiarello conducts research in the area of pediatric community-based service delivery, determinants of outcomes, family-centered care, engagement of families and children in rehabilitation, and participation of children with physical disabilities in family, school, and recreational activities.
 She was principal investigator for the Move & PLAY research study and co-PI for the PT COUNTS study.
 Dr. Chiarello is currently co-investigator for the Engagement in Pediatric Rehabilitation study and the On Track study on developmental trajectories for children with cerebral palsy.
 She has had several leadership roles in the APTA Section on Pediatrics and is currently a board member for United Cerebral Palsy of Philadelphia and vicinity.
-She has had several leadership roles in the APTA Section on Pediatrics.
-Dr. Chiarello is currently a board member for United Cerebral Palsy of Philadelphia and vicinity and an international collaborator at the CanChild Centre for Childhood Disability Research, Ontario, Canada.